ABOUT CARLO MOMBELLI

 Bassist - Composer - Educator

-Besides performing, composing and recording, Carlo has been involved in music education for many years.
-In 1998 and 1999 he held a teaching post at the Richard-Strauss Conservatoire in Munich, Germany.
-Since then he has taught and run ensembles at amongst others, the Berklee College of Music in Boston and the Jazz Musik Akademie in Basel Switzerland.
-In 2015 he led the prestigious DKSJ-all-star-project with thirteen Masters students studying jazz in Switzerland.
+Carlo, a self-taught musician, has been involved in music education for many years.
+Starting in 1998 he held a teaching post at the Richard-Strauss Conservatoire in Munich, Germany.
+Since then he has taught and run ensembles at the Berklee College of Music in Boston and bi-annually at the Jazz Musik Akademie in Basel, Switzerland.
+In 2015, he led the DKSJ-all-star-project with 13 Masters students studying jazz in Switzerland.

 DR Handmade Strings courtesy of MARSHAL MUSIC, Johannesburg